 During the ceremony, the groom’s family pays the Bride’s price in cash and kind.
-Then, the Bride is made to look for her husband sitting in the crowd while dancing with a cup of palm wine.
+Then, the bride looks for her husband sitting in the crowd while dancing with a cup of palm wine.
 When she finds him, she gives him the wine to drink.
-When he does, he puts Money in the cup, and they proceed to receive blessings from parents and elderly ones present.
+When he does, he puts money in the cup, and they proceed to receive blessings from parents and elderly ones present.

 After that, they are joined and dance together as husband and wife, with family members spraying them in different denominations.
 The event includes more than enough locally made dishes, and the party jollof isn’t excluded.
 Surplus drinks are also available with music and dance that continues for as long as they can keep up.